OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 correct results.
 A programmer will have knowledge of what data is really needed and when it will be needed.
 The programmer will also have knowledge of how data may be shared between two functions, something that is difficult for a compiler to determine.
-Even when does not immediately know how best to optimize data motion, profiling tools may help the programmer identify when excess data movement occurs, as will be shown in the case study at the end of this chapter.
+Profiling tools can help the programmer identify when excess data movement occurs, as will be shown in the case study at the end of this chapter.

 The next step in the acceleration process is to provide the compiler with additional information about data locality to maximize reuse of data on the